-Game theorists study strategies between rational decision makers - situations of conflict and cooperation.
-And when first meeting Aumann, said to be the mathematical genius of game theory, he starts by discussing war, destruction and disarmament in his very own emotional way.
-So it’s not unusual that when being asked about the everlasting conflict of mankind - war - his thoughts soon drift to butterflies.
+Game theorists study strategies between rational decision makers, situations of conflict and cooperation.
+When first meeting Aumann, hailed as the mathematical genius of game theory, he begins by discussing war, destruction and disarmament in his own emotional way.
+So it’s not unusual that when being asked about the everlasting conflict of mankind – war – his thoughts soon drift to butterflies.

-It only sounds simple thanks to the professor.
-But the so-called correlated equilibrium - a theory where both parties can’t follow a dominant strategy and have only one chance of ‘winning’: an outside influence - is only one of his main contributions.
-And just a small part of the Nobel committee’s decision to award him its highest honor.
+It sounds simple enough thanks to the professor.
+The correlated equilibrium – a theory where both parties don’t follow the same strategy but have a common knowledge of rationality – is just one of his contributions to the field and a small part of the Nobel committee’s decision to award him its highest honor.

 What can we learn from the Cold War?

-More or less ready to start over in the United States, "Johnny", as Aumann is known to his closest friends, saw the pressure of the Cold War.
-The nuclear threat not only had a significant impact on him personally, but also the development of game theory.
+More or less ready to start over in the United States, "Johnny," as Aumann is known to his closest friends, experienced the pressure of the Cold War.
+The nuclear threat not only had a significant impact on him personally, but also on the development of game theory.

-When the likelihood of nuclear war nears tipping point, it leads to Mutual Assured Destruction - where neither side has any incentive to either attack or disarm.
-The fear of being attacked by weapons of mass destruction prevents both sides from using them themselves.
+When the likelihood of nuclear war nears a tipping point, it leads to something called Mutual Assured Destruction, a situation in which neither side has any incentive to either attack or disarm.
+The guaranteed mutual destruction that would follow a nuclear war prevents both sides from using the weapons.
 A kind of nuclear stalemate.

 Why should we take revenge?

-"There are all kinds of human traits that come out of repeated games," Aumann explains, referring to an ongoing conflict.
+"There are all kinds of human traits that come out of repeated games," Aumann explains.
 "For example, revenge.
 Revenge doesn’t seem to make any sense.
 Why take revenge?
 You have already suffered some kind of loss, why does it help you to take revenge on the person that inflicted this loss?"

 Get new questions as they launch